Byzzen/Byzzen/README.md

-Presenting Byzzen GitHub: A Community Where Sharing Matters!
+Presenting Byzzen GitHub: A repo Where Sharing Matters!

 Hey, thanks for visiting Byzzen GitHub!
 Let me introduce myself as Martin Byskov and explain why this location is unique.
 It all began when I had this strong urge to provide a platform where I could communicate with people around the world and spread some love and compassion in the process.